Dirty-Craft/modpack/README.md

 Dirty craft is a modpack which inclues different mods to make MineCraft more realistic in overworld.
 It adds more crops, fruits, animals, etc.

-In addition to more nature and realistic, it also adds more monsters, boss fights, and mysterious structures.
+In addition to more nature and realisticness, it also adds more monsters, boss fights, and mysterious structures.

 Also if you are bored from the current look of End and Nether dimentions, it adds better nether & end.